-While we flattened the curve in our region over the summer, there is the possibility of a spike in cases if we relax too much, too soon.
 Because our patients are more vulnerable to COVID-19 than people who do not have cancer, it’s critical that we maintain these measures to ensure the safety of everyone.
 We know these changes can create stress, but for now, it is important we follow the precautions.
 Our social work team can advise you on ways to cope with these changes.

 In an effort to reduce COVID-19 transmission in New York, the state has issued a travel advisory.
 Specific requirements may change from week to week, but you can see the most updated information on the state's coronavirus travel advisory webpage.
 If you have traveled outside New York or plan to soon, please talk with your oncology team first.
 They can provide the best advice that ensures your safety as well as safety of all our patients and community once you return.

 - Anyone who will be hospitalized at Strong Memorial Hospital or Wilmot is tested for COVID-19 before being admitted.

 - Patients seen on an outpatient basis who exhibit symptoms of COVID-19 may be able to get tested.
 Talk to your oncology team about your symptoms or concerns.